Hustle (2022 film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 93% based on 166 reviews, with an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 174 reviews, with an average rating of 7.2/10.
+It is the highest rated film made by Happy Madison Productions on the website.
 The website's consensus reads, "Hustle doesn't have any fancy moves, but it doesn't need them—Adam Sandler's everyman charm makes this easy layup fun to watch."

 Sandler's performance was singled out for praise.
 For ABC News, critic Peter Travers wrote: "It's always a slam dunk when Adam Sandler drops his doofus routine and really acts.
 And here, as a basketball scout who yearns to coach, he infuses every frame of this formulaic crowd-pleaser with a real-deal love of the game.
 Hot damn!
 We have a winner."
 Owen Gleiberman felt Sandler "plays Stanley with an inner sadness, a blend of weariness and resilience, and a stubborn faith in the game that leaves you moved, stoked, and utterly convinced."
-Robert Daniels for Polygon praised Sandler's "stunning, often unlikely intimacy", called Hernangomez "captivating", and complimented the filmmaking showcasing the basketball play, but felt the writers "struggle to develop their characters".
-Nina Metz of the Chicago Tribune was critical of the script, stating, "There aren’t really any characters, it's kind of remarkable.
-It's a film that doesn’t even rely on archetypes, it simply populates the screen with people, some of whom occasionally say things."
+Robert Daniels for Polygon praised Sandler's "stunning, often unlikely intimacy", called Hernangómez "captivating", and complimented the filmmaking showcasing the basketball play, but felt the writers "struggle to develop their characters".

+Nina Metz of the Chicago Tribune was critical of the script, stating, "There aren't really any characters, it's kind of remarkable.
+It's a film that doesn't even rely on archetypes, it simply populates the screen with people, some of whom occasionally say things."